A Rydberg Quantum Simulator: Coherent and dissipative many body spin dynamics

 Before proceeding with the concrete physical implementation of our Rydberg QS, we find it convenient to discuss special spin models and master equations of interest, starting with an explicit example: Kitaev's toric code.
 We will discuss the realization of a more complex setup of a three-dimensional $U(1)$ lattice gauge theory giving rise to a spin liquid phase in the last section.

 Kitaev's \textit{toric code} is a paradigmatic, exactly solvable model, out of a large class of spin models, which have recently attracted a lot of interest in the context of studies on topological order and quantum computation.
 It considers a two-dimensional setup, where the spins are located on the edges of a square lattice \cite{Kitaev2003}.
 The Hamiltonian $H=-E_{0}\left(\sum_{p}A_{p}+\sum_{s}B_{s}\right)$ is a sum of mutually commuting stabilizer operators $A_{p}=\prod_{i\in p}\sigma_{i}^{x}$ and $B_{s}=\prod_{i\in s}\sigma_{i}^{z}$, which describe \emph{four-body interactions} between spins located around plaquettes ($A_{p}$) and vertices ($B_{s}$) of the square lattice (see Fig. \ref{fig1}b).
-The ground state (manifold) of the Hamiltonian consists of all states, which are simultaneous eigenstates of all stabilizer operators $A_{p}$ and $B_{s}$ with eigenvalues $+1$, while the degeneracy of the ground state depends on the boundary conditions and topology of the setup.
-The excitations are characterized by a violation (eigenstates with eigenvalue $-1$) of the low-energy constraint for each term $A_{p}$ ({}``magnetic charge'') and $B_{s}$ ({}``electric charge'') in the Hamiltonian, and exhibit mutual anyonic statistics.
+The ground state of the Hamiltonian is a simultaneous eigenstates of all stabilizer operators $A_{p}$ and $B_{s}$ with eigenvalues $+1$, and gives rise to a topological phase: the ground state degeneracy depends on the boundary conditions and topology of the setup, and the elementary excitation exhibit anyonic statistics under braiding.
+The toric code shows two types of excitations corresponding to $-1$ eigenstates of each stabilizer $A_p$ (``magnetic charge'') and $B_p$ (``electric charge'').

 A dissipative dynamics which {}``cools'' into the ground state manifold is provided by a Liouvillian with quantum jump operators,